in one of Shakespeare's Plays

 day.
 The great majority of the higher degrees currently existing certainly

-post-date the writing of Anthony and Cleopatra.
+post-date the writing of Antony and Cleopatra.
 However the Royal Arch

 degree is said to be very ancient, and there are certainly tombstones